osg-htc/docs/docs/data/install-hadoop.md

 #### Upgrading the Primary Namenode

-Once you have the HDFS rpms from OSG 3.4 installed, you will need to upgrade the HDFS metadata on the primary namenode.
+Once you have the HDFS RPMs from OSG 3.4 installed, you will need to upgrade the HDFS metadata on the primary namenode.
 On the primary namenode, running the following:

 ``` console